 The LGU Journal of Life Sciences (LGULS) is an open access quarterly journal that provides rapid of papers in area of life sciences.
 The authors are strongly encouraged to submit manuscripts in LGUJLS.
 Manuscript should be typed on MS Word and clearly labeled with the author’s names, their affiliation, file name, and software version.
 Each manuscript should be accompanied by a statement that it has neither been published nor been submitted simultaneously for publication elsewhere.
 Authors are responsible for obtaining permission to reproduce copyrighted material from other sources.
 Authors are also responsible to ensure that the article contains no plagiarism that will be checked by TURNITIN.
 All accepted articles will become the property of the publisher.
-There is 10, 000 PKR, publishing fee upon acceptance of the manuscript for the authors.
+There is 10, 000 PKR, publishing fee upon acceptance of the manuscript for the authors onward from January 2023.
 The Journal welcomes the submission of manuscripts that meet the general criteria of significance and scientific excellence.

 Three types of manuscripts may be submitted:

 These should describe new and carefully confirmed findings, and experimental procedures should be given in sufficient detail for others to verify the work.
 The length of a full paper should be the minimum required to describe and interpret the work clearly.